A clean lookup isn’t a clean carrier.

 fleetfax reads the whole record.

-Half of freight theft happens behind spotless records. fleetfax checks the federal record for what a lookup misses: fraud patterns, reincarnated authorities, peer-benchmarked safety scores.
+Half of freight theft happens behind spotless records.
+One read across 29 federal datasets catches what a lookup misses: fraud patterns, reincarnated authorities, safety percentiles estimated against peers.
 All of it, free.

 • DOT